-OUT OF STOCK- Please note, all orders placed after 22 February 2019 will be filled as soon as we are restocked.
+OUT OF STOCK - Please note, all orders placed after January 12, 2020 will be fulfilled as soon as we are restocked.
 Our sincere apologies for the inconvenience!

 If you aren't already familiar with the FaceDancer or Travis Goodspeed and Dr. Sergey Bratus's USB research, we suggest you read up on it a bit.
 Hackaday also did a story on it.
 If you dont want to read any of that, here is a short description of the FaceDancer: